 - In The Simpsons: Hit & Run there is a billboard that says "Don't eat beef eat deer."

 - In Transhuman Space, one of the most popular advertising characters is Sarah the Astro-Burger spokescow, who encourages kids to eat nattoburgers.

-- A Bugs Bunny Looney Tunes has Bugs reading off dishes in a cookbook of duck recipes to hunter Elmer; Daffy retaliates by reading dishes from a rabbit recipe cookbook...what Bugs was doing with either of those books is best left unexamined, although it could be that he's reading the rabbit recipe book for research purposes so that he knows what cooks are talking about making.
+- A Looney Tunes cartoon has Bugs Bunny reading off dishes in a cookbook of duck recipes to hunter Elmer; Daffy retaliates by reading dishes from a rabbit recipe cookbook what Bugs was doing with either of those books is best left unexamined, although it could be that he's reading the rabbit recipe book for research purposes so that he knows what cooks are talking about making.

 - The Simpsons has the episode where Lisa became a vegetarian.
 The former made her feel like she wasn't the only one in her crusade against meat.
 The latter?
 Not so much.